appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 # Next Step: Non-Technical Interview

+One of the steps that will help prepare you to be a successful software engineer in the job search now is doing well in a non-technical setting.
+We’d like for you to begin to think about and practice these skills during your non-technical interview with us.
+Don’t worry if you are the best at this yet, imagine this as practice!

-The non-technical interview will dive deeper into your background, understand your goals and motivations in attending a/A and answer any outstanding questions you may have about the program or admissions process.
+The purpose of this interview is to dive deeper into your background, understand your goals and motivations in attending a/A and answer any outstanding questions you may have about the program or admissions process.

 ## What to expect